Ying-Jieh/taskManager/README.md

 ### Use middleware to wrape up try-catch blocks
 1. create `middleware/async.js` and define `asyncWrapper`, which take a function as an argument, and return a try-catch function.
 2. In the `controllers/tasks.js`, import the `asyncWrapper`

+### Use custom error message
+1. In `errors/custom-error.js`, create custom error class which subclass Error from express
+2. In `middleware/error-handler.js`, define error handler middler and use the custom error object
+3. In `app.js`, use the `app.use(errorHandlerMiddleware)`;
+4. In `controllers/tasks.js`, use the custom error object to handle errors.